England | Scotland | Wales | Northern Ireland | Ireland

 This clinic offers follow up and management of diabetes to enable patients to achieve optimum diabetic control.
 We like to see all our diabetic patients every six months.

 Patients with asthma are invited to an annual assessment to discuss treatment options and asthma management.
 Asthma sufferers can make an appointment with the Practice Nurse who specialises in asthma care.

 This service is offered five days per week by our practice nurse.

 Community Family Planning clinics are available for late evening appointments - Central Health Clinic at Mulberry Street, Sheffield 1, Tel No. 0114 2716790.

 Patients with COPD are invited to periodic assessments to review symptoms.
 COPD patients can make an appointment with the Practice Nurse who specialises in COPD care.

 We offer one to one smoking cessation help and advice run by the Healthcare Assistant at the surgery.
-Please contact reception for further details.Travel VaccinationsPlease phone reception to book in for a telephone call with a Nurse.
+Please contact reception for further details.Travel VaccinationsPlease call into either reception to pick up a travel form to be completed, at least 10 weeks before travelling.
 The Nurse will call you back and review your travel plans and any vaccinations that you may need.
 If you do need any vaccinations, the nurse will book you an appointment to do the vaccinations.
-Please telephone reception to arrange any vaccinations at least 8 weeks prior to you travelling.
+Please telephone reception to arrange any vaccinations at least 10 weeks prior to you travelling.